Dev-Santi/challenges--News-Homepage/README.md

 - I disable scroll when the nav is open in mobile
 - I made it responsive

-It was in general an easy layout to practice grid, but it was a challenge to make the mobile-nav work as expected.
+It was in general an easy layout to practice grid, but it was a bit challenge to make the mobile-nav work as expected.